 ADVICE FOR BOATERS – Moorings and Provisions and facilities

 When the canal was built, for horse drawn boats, there were just a few mooring points at recognised wharfs and most of the canal had shallow sides.
 Dredging and piling in certain places over recent decades places has improved the mooring situation for modern day boaters, but it can still be problematic.
+It will probably take a day and a half or two days to cruise the length of the canal.
+Take it steady, keep to the channel, and you should have no problems.
+Lots of full length deep-draughted ex-working boats visit the canal each year and don’t experience any problems.
 You will also find that as the waterway is largely rural, there are not many shops near the canal.
 Here are some suggestions for moorings and buying provisions.
 Heading north.
 (Note: mileposts on the canal show miles up to 30 – this being the original length of the canal.
 The mileage to the limit of navigation at Br 62 is approx. 22.5 miles.)

 MARSTON JUNCTION TO HINCKLEY